kphanswims15/CptS360_Labs/README.md

 # CptS360_Labs

-These are Labs from Fall 2017 CptS 360 Systems Programming C/C++ at WSU Pullman taught by KC Wong.
+These are Labs from Fall 2017 CptS 360 Systems Programming C/C++ at WSU Pullman taught by KC Wang.